 Strategies for Building Fluency by Deborah V. Mink Book Resume:

-A must-have resource for improving fluency, this easy-to-use guide features practical, research-based strategies and supported leveled texts.
+A must-have resource for improving fluency, this easy-to-use guide features practical, research-based strategies and supported leveled readings.
 The strategies are organized by grouping situations including whole group, small group, partner, independent, and performance.
 Also included is a foreword by fluency expert Timothy Rasinski, an invaluable list of "Five Things You Can Do Today to Improve Fluency," assessment tools, and a parent support letter.
 Students can hear a model of fluent reading by listening to one of 3 included Audio CDs that feature recordings of all the passages.
 The Teacher Resource CD includes all of the notebook passages plus bonus passages for extra practice.
 This resource is correlated to the Common Core State Standards.
 304pp. plus 3 Audio CDs and Teacher Resource CD

 Teaching the Brain to Read by Judy Willis Book Resume: